Super Bowl XXI: Third quarter

 In the second half, the Giants dominated the Broncos, outscoring them 30–10 with four touchdowns and a field goal on their first five possessions.

-The Giants took the opening kickoff in the third quarter, but faced fourth down and one yard after their first three plays.
+The Giants took the opening kickoff in the third quarter, but faced 4th-and-1 after their first three plays.
 New York sent their punt formation out onto the field.
-Parcells had entertained the possibility of running a fake punt and sent Jeff Rutledge, his backup quarterback, onto the field to line up as a third blocking back along with Maurice Carthon and Lee Rouson.
+Parcells had entertained the possibility of running a fake punt and sent backup quarterback Jeff Rutledge onto the field to line up as a third blocking back along with running backs Maurice Carthon and Lee Rouson.
 Parcells said his reasoning was that if the Broncos were not going to pick up on Rutledge being used as a decoy for a potential fake, he would take advantage.
 As he had thought, Denver paid no attention to Rutledge, and he moved under center while punter Sean Landeta split out as a receiver and Carthon and Rouson lined up in a split back set behind him.
-Rutledge then took the snap from center and ran a quarterback sneak to the New York 48-yard line for a first down.
-On the next play, Simms completed a 12-yard pass to Morris, and then followed it up with a 23-yard completion to Rouson.
+Rutledge then took the snap from center and ran a quarterback sneak to the New York 47-yard line for a first down.
+On the next play, Simms completed a 13-yard pass to Morris, and then followed it up with a 23-yard completion to Rouson.
 Three plays later, Simms finished the drive with a 13-yard touchdown pass to Bavaro to give the Giants a 16–10 lead.
-The Broncos were forced to punt on their next drive, and receiver Phil McConkey returned the punt 25 yards to Denver's 36-yard line.
-The Broncos managed to keep the Giants out of the end zone, but New York kicker Raúl Allegre kicked a 21-yard field goal to increase their lead to 19–10.
+The Broncos were forced to punt on their next drive, and wide receiver Phil McConkey returned the punt 25 yards to Denver's 36-yard line.
+The Broncos managed to keep the Giants out of the end zone, but kicker Raúl Allegre increased New York's lead to 19–10 with a 21-yard field goal.

 Denver was again forced to punt on their ensuing possession.
 Afterwards, Simms completed a 17-yard pass to Manuel at the Broncos 45-yard line.
-Two plays later, the Giants executed a flea flicker play for a long gain.
+Two plays later, the Giants executed a flea flicker play for a 44-yard gain.
 Simms handed off to Morris, but before he crossed the line of scrimmage, Morris pitched the ball back to Simms.
 With the ensuing pass, Simms found McConkey, who was wide open at the Broncos 20-yard line.
-After eluding one tackler, he was upended just before he reached the goal line, throwing his hands up in mock frustration after being stopped at the 1-yard line.
-On the next play, Morris scored on a 1-yard touchdown run, increasing New York's lead to 26–10 and essentially putting the game away.
+After eluding safety Steve Foley, McConkey was upended by cornerback Mark Haynes just before he reached the goal line, throwing his hands up in mock frustration after being stopped at the 1-yard line.
+On the next play, Morris scored on a 1-yard touchdown run, increasing the Giants' lead to 26–10 and essentially putting the game away.